 If the petition is authorized, the parent may request a court appointed attorney and complete the financial statement requested by the court.
 The parent may also hire a private attorney to represent them in the case.
 An attorney will also be appointed as the Lawyer – Guardian ad Litem for the children to ensure their best interests are being met throughout the case.

 Larissa Waltman has represented both parents and children in child protection cases.
-If you do not qualify for court appointed counsel or prefer to hire private counsel, please contact the office for a consultation.

 Additional information about the Michigan Department of Health and Human Services and Children’s Protective Services can be found at the following link: MDHHS – Children’s Protective Services.